Glossary Pricing Analytics

 Pricing analytics uses data to help businesses find the most profitable pricing strategies.
 Analyzing customer buying habits, competitor prices, and market conditions in real-time helps businesses identify ideal opportunities for revenue and profit growth.

-The right pricing analytics software can also provide recommendations on discounts and promotions that could bring in more revenue while minimally compromising potential profits.
+The right pricing analytics software can also provide recommendations on discounts and promotions that can bring in more revenue while minimizing potential profit loss.

 How is analytics used for dynamic pricing?